kragen/dercuano/intro.md

 of those that are complete, very few have been checked for correctness or revised for readability.
 So, beware.

+Many of the dates are only approximate.

 ### Size and public-domain dedication ###

-On 2019-05-01 as I write this, the Dercuano tarball is 960 kilobytes and contains almost 400,000 words in 126 notes, about 1300 paperback pages’ worth of text.
-This is about a fifth of the total amount of text I have here and intend to include.
+On 2019-05-04 as I write this, the Dercuano tarball is 1.2 megobytes and contains almost 475,000 words in 185 notes, about 1600 paperback pages’ worth of text.
+This is about a quarter of the total amount of text I have here and intend to include.
 I’m still importing notes to add to it.